Ikuyu/Lipla/README.md

 **Windows 10**

 The ANSI escape code registry key must be enabled for Lipla to work on windows as well.
-This can be done by executing the following command in the Command Prompt:
+This can be done by executing this instruction in the Command Prompt:

 <pre>reg add HKEY_CURRENT_USER\Console /v VirtualTerminalLevel /t REG_DWORD /d 0x00000001 /f
 </pre>